 - Slice the fruit and add it to hot or cold cereal as a morning meal, or include it as a dessert.

-- Include peaches in fruit kebabs.
+- Include peaches in healthy snacks such as fruit kebabs.
 Take a wooden skewer, thread a chunk of peach, rockmelon, watermelon, grape and any fruit of your choice.

 - Prepare a smoothie with peeled peach, banana, a chunk of pineapple and ice cubes.
 Blend them until you get a smooth consistency.